FredHutch/evaluate-gene-level-metagenomics-tools/tools/calculate_gene_accuracy/Readme.md

 Each metric can be calculated for the mock communities overall, or for the set of genes that are simulated with a depth falling within a certain range (to get at the question of limit of detection).
+The output of this tool will just be the number of TP, FP, FN, and DUP, so that the downstream summary metrics can take into account the fact that different levels of sequencing will have different numbers of genes.

 ### Inputs